Thiago-cez/Thiago-cez/README.md

    ### About me

-    - I'm 26 years old
     - I'm a fullstack web developer with good practices in maintaining and building web pages.
-I like to craft solid and scalable web pages with great user experience.
+    - I like to craft solid and scalable web pages with great user experience.

 <div>